 Supplier Code of Conduct

-It is PDF’s intention to select and retain suppliers (“Suppliers”) who share and embrace the letter and spirit of our commitment to integrity.
-We understand that Suppliers are independent entities; however, the business practices and actions of a Supplier may impact and/or reflect upon PDF.
-Because of this, PDF requires all Suppliers and their employees, agents, and subcontractors (Suppliers’ employees, agents, and subcontractors shall hereinafter be referred to collectively as “Representatives”) to adhere to standards of business conduct and compliance while they are conducting business with and/or on behalf of PDF, that are similar to what PDF expects from its own employees.
+We understand that Suppliers are independent entities; however, the business practices and actions of a Supplier may impact and/or reflect upon PDF Solutions.
+Because of this, we require all Suppliers and their employees, agents, and subcontractors (Suppliers’ employees, agents, and subcontractors shall hereinafter be referred to collectively as “Representatives”) to adhere to standards of business conduct and compliance while they are conducting business with and/or on behalf of PDF Solutions, similar to what PDF Solutions expects from its own directors, officers, and employees.
+When used in this document, “Suppliers” includes Suppliers’ Representatives, unless the context indicates otherwise.

-The policies summarized below are not all-inclusive, and there may be other conduct not specifically listed that will be considered unacceptable for a Supplier and/or its Representatives.
-PDF requires that Suppliers and their Representatives conduct themselves in a professional manner at all times while on PDF property or while conducting business with and/or on behalf of PDF.
-Suppliers with questions regarding the PDF Supplier Code of Conduct should contact the Contract Sponsor set forth in the agreement to which this Supplier Code of Conduct is attached.
+The policies summarized below are not all-inclusive, and there may be other conduct not specifically listed that will be considered unacceptable for a Supplier.
+PDF Solutions requires that Suppliers conduct themselves in a professional manner at all times while on PDF Solutions property or while conducting business with and/or on behalf of PDF Solutions.
+Suppliers with questions regarding the Supplier Code of Conduct should contact the Corporate Legal Department (“CLD”) of PDF Solutions at firstname.lastname@example.org.

 LEGAL AND REGULATORY COMPLIANCE PRACTICES

-All Suppliers shall conduct their business activities in full compliance with the applicable laws and regulations of their respective countries and all United States laws applicable to PDF, while conducting business with and/or on behalf of PDF in a foreign jurisdiction and shall require that their Representatives do the same.
-There are no circumstances that would allow for the disregard of any applicable law or regulatory requirement in the conduct of a Supplier’s business activities and none will be tolerated by PDF.
-Suppliers shall promptly notify the PDF Legal Department of any conflict between U.S. and applicable law as detailed under the “Reporting of Questionable Behavior and/or Possible Violations” section of this code.
-In addition to any specific obligations under Supplier’s agreement with PDF, all PDF Suppliers shall, without limitation:
+All Suppliers shall conduct their business activities in full compliance with the applicable laws and regulations of their respective countries and all United States laws applicable to PDF Solutions while conducting business with and/or on behalf of PDF Solutions in a foreign jurisdiction.
+There are no circumstances that would allow for the disregard of any applicable law or regulatory requirement in the conduct of a Supplier’s business activities and none will be tolerated by PDF Solutions.
+Suppliers shall promptly notify the CLD of any conflict between U.S. and applicable law as detailed under the “Reporting of Questionable Behavior and/or Possible Violations” section of this Supplier Code of Conduct.
+In addition to any specific obligations under Supplier’s agreement with PDF Solutions, all Suppliers shall, without limitation:

 - Conduct their business in full compliance with antitrust and fair competition laws that govern the jurisdictions in which they conduct business.